brianshumate/vaultron/README.md

 ### Quick Start

-Make sure that you have first installed the macOS binaries for Consul, Vault, Terraform, and Docker for Mac.
+Make sure that you have first installed the binaries for Consul, Vault, Terraform, and Docker for your preferred platform.

 After doing so, it's just 3 steps to forming your own Vaultron: